 Keep scrolling for our picks of the best shampoo bars.

-Best for Damaged Hair: JR Liggett’s Virgin Coconut & Argan Oil Shampoo Bar
+Best Overall: J.R.
+Liggett's Virgin Coconut & Argan Oil Shampoo Bar

 Not only does this contain moisturizing coconut and olive oils, but it also contains strengthening argan oil to help keep your strands long, strong, and healthy.
 It protects against pollution and UV damage too, thanks to antioxidant-rich vitamin E and sunflower oil.
 And how cute is the vintage packaging?